-Manzanita Public Charter School (referred to from here as MPCS) is a high achieving and alternate choice for local families to educate their scholars in a balanced literacy program using our Strength Based Instructional Model.
-Manzanita is a transitional kinder through eighth grade school that has grown from approximately 200 to 525 scholars in over 15 years with the addition of Manzana Middle School Academy in the 2025-2026 school year.
-Our scholars have a wide variety of backgrounds including low socioeconomic, military, second language learners, and GATE.
-Manzanita provides scholars with more individualized instruction time to meet scholars at their level.
+Manzanita Public Charter School (referred to from here as MPCS) is a high achieving and alternate choice for local families to educate their scholars in a balanced literacy program using our Strength Based Workshop Model (SBW).
+Manzanita is a transitional kinder through sixth grade school that has grown from approximately 200 to 420 scholars in 8 years.
+Our scholars have a wide variety of backgrounds including: low socioeconomic, military, second language learners, and GATE.
+Manzanita utilizes a workshop model in order to provide scholars with more individualized instruction time to meet scholars at their level.
 Manzanita values the whole child and encourages scholar participation in elective learning models.
-We offer an arts program, Outdoor Education, STEM classes, Physical Education, a choral music program, and drama club.
+We offer an arts program, Outdoor Education, STEAM classes, a choral music program and drama club.
 Since inception, Manzanita has implemented a longer school day to boost scholars learning, help with closing the achievement GAP, and provide scholars with the time for elective learning models.